 - Follow the experts.
 Social media makes it easy to locate and follow industry experts.
 They usually share great content and probably have books or blogs of their own.

 - Study your competition.
 What is their value proposition in the market vs. your company?

 Product Leadership Pillar #4: Technical and UX Skills

 The internet is full of discussions on whether Product Managers need technical skills.
 Some say it’s just a business position, and therefore being technical is not important.
 I’m in the other camp.
 As a Software Product Leader, I advocate for a deep technical understanding to balance the other pillars.
-“Technical” is a big term that encompasses the following areas:
+“Technical” is a broad term that encompasses the following areas:

 To me, Product Managers and Leaders need to understand how their product is built.
 I’m not saying they should be coding or playing Architect.
 I’m advocating for a deep understanding of the technologies being used and how they fit together.
 For example, a PM building a SaaS product should understand the basics of software engineering, SaaS, SOA, Internet technologies, etc.

 A technology-savvy Product Leader has huge advantages like: